ropensci/RNeXML/manuscripts/README.md

 Build the manuscript
 --------------------

+If you have the [RStudio Preview release](www.rstudio.com/ide/download/preview) (>= 0.98.932), just open the manuscript.Rmd file in RStudio and try pressing the 'knit pdf' button.

-Make sure you set the `manuscripts/` as your working directory and then do:
+Otherwise, make sure you set the `manuscripts/` as your working directory and then do:

 ```r
 rmarkdown::render("manuscript.Rmd")